SamFleming/userCam/README.md

 ### Methods

-You can access the userCam methods by accessing the container elements `data('userCam')`, as follows:
+You can access the userCam methods by accessing the container element `data('userCam')`, as follows:

 	<script>
 		var webcamContainer = $('.webcamContainer');